 This Tech Tip is brought to you by the sweltering hot conditions we experience in Sunny Queensland, Australia.
-Your computer and your peripherals such as monitors and printers all use electricity so will all will generate heat.
+Your computer and your peripherals such as monitors and printers all use electricity so will all will generate heat and can suffer from overheating.
 The harder they work, the more heat they generate.
 But too much heat can mean bad news for your equipment, especially your computer.
 The components within your system all run at a lower voltage then what is passed through your normal power outlet.
 These components are very sensitive and any small fluctuation in this voltage can cause issues.
-If your computer generates heat this can change the electrical resistance these components.
+If your computer starts overheating, this can change the electrical resistance these components can handle.
 When this occurs the motherboard temperature sensors instruct hardware such as the hard drive and processor to slow down.

-Symptoms of overheating include declining performance, sudden software crashes, random reboots, and the dreaded Blue Screen of Death.
+Computer overheating can display symptoms such as a decline in performance, sudden software crashes, random reboots, and the dreaded Blue Screen of Death.
 These symptoms may have multiple causes, but overheating is one suspect that needs to be confirmed or eliminated.
+In this Tech Tip, we will discuss the importance of keeping your PC cool and how to prevent your computer from overheating.

 Cleanliness – Bottom line, dust is an insulator and can be bad news for a computer.
 Every component that covered with a blanket of insulating dust is a component that is at risk of overheating.